Gman-Superfly/AKIRA/architecture_theoretical/THE_SEVEN_PLUS_ONE_ARCHITECTURE.md

 │  • Tone discrimination: ~6-7 distinct pitches                        │
 │  • Absolute judgment: ~7 categories per dimension                    │
 │                                                                         │
-│  This is NOT arbitrary — it reflects fundamental information         │ │  processing constraints in neural systems.                            │ │                                                                         │
+│  This is NOT arbitrary; it reflects fundamental information          │ │  processing constraints in neural systems.                            │ │                                                                         │
 └─────────────────────────────────────────────────────────────────────────┘